Patent Attorney FAQs

 What is a patent registration?

 In a legal sense, there is no such thing as a patent registration.
-A ‘patent application’ is the first document filed to start the protection process for a new idea.
-If the patent application passes through examination successfully then we say ‘the patent is granted’.
+A “patent application” is the first document filed to start the protection process for a new idea.
+If the patent application passes through examination successfully, then we say that “the patent is granted.”
 In the United States, the equivalent terminology used is that ‘the patent has issued’.
-Colloquially, many people talk about patent registration because the word registration validly applies to the granting of trade mark applications and registered design applications but it should not be used in respect of patents.
-The phrase ‘patent registration’ does cause confusion because it suggests that applying for a patent is merely a matter of filling in a form.
-It is of course, much more involved.
+Colloquially, people talk about patent registration because the word registration validly applies to the granting of trade mark applications and registered design applications, but the word should not be used in respect of patents.
+The phrase “patent registration” does cause confusion because it suggests that applying for a patent is merely a matter of filling in a form.
+Of course, much more is involved.

 What is the difference between copyright and patents?

-Copyright covers all 2-dimensional artistic works and some 3-dimensional artistic works.
-However, when 3-dimensional artistic works are used commercially (e.g. mass produced) they automatically lose copyright protection.
+Copyright covers all two-dimensional artistic works and some three-dimensional artistic works.
+However, when three-dimensional artistic works are used commercially (e.g. mass produced), they automatically lose copyright protection.
 In order to effectively prosecute a party who is using your commercial design, you need a registered design.
 Neither copyright nor registered designs can be used to protect functional concepts (directly) – this is where patents come in.
 A patent is a type of intellectual property right that encapsulates an idea in words and stops third parties from copying the idea.
 Copyright is not normally an effective form of protection for new developments in computer software or website applications – these are best protected by patents.
-In summary, copyright is used to protect artistic & literary works, registered designs are used to protect the look of designs that are being used commercially and patents protect function concepts, or put simply, the way things work.
+In summary, copyright is used to protect artistic & literary works, registered designs are used to protect the look of designs that are being used commercially and patents protect function concepts or, put simply, the way things work.

 What is the process for obtaining a patent?

 For more information see our patent process flowcharts.